owenthereal/blog/posts/java/_posts/2011-02-23-speed-up-j2ee-environment-setup-with-jetty-maven-plugin.markdown

 </project>
 {% endhighlight %}

-There are lots of useful [settings][5] that you can fine-tune Jetty, such as "scanIntervalSeconds" for the time interval to automatically hot redeploy, "systemProperties" for System properties of the execution of the plugin, and "jettyEnvXml" for the file that defines JNDI bindings.
+There are lots of useful [settings][5] that you can fine-tune Jetty, such as "scanIntervalSeconds" for the time interval of automatic hot redeploy, "systemProperties" for System properties of the execution of the plugin, and "jettyEnvXml" for the file that defines JNDI bindings.

 #### Running a single web app with JNDI